Island Clubs &

 Kiawah Canasta Group

 For experienced and new players who want to learn the game of Canasta.
-2021 meetings are Mondays at 1 p.m.
+The Canasta Group is looking for a full-time resident to lead this group.
+Contact KICA Communications for contact info.

 Kiawah Dinner Group